lnicastro/DIF/doc/README.md

 restriction.

-Last but not least, do consider to take advantage of the MySQL query cache (can use “`SHOW VARIABLES LIKE %query_cache%`” to see settings for your system).
+Last but not least, do consider to take advantage of the MySQL query cache (can use `SHOW VARIABLES LIKE %query_cache%` to see settings for your system).
 In fact if you need a super-fast selection of the entries falling in a given region and the coordinates of this region can be *predicted* before a routine/application actually will use it, then a